adelowo/portfolio/content/posts/2016-06-17-on-development-and-production-environment-parity.md

 ---
 layout : post
-description : One of my favorite questions on Quora is What is a coder's worst Nightmare. tags : [PHP]
+summary : One of my favorite questions on Quora is What is a coder's worst Nightmare.
+title: "On Development and Production environment parity" tags : [PHP]
+date: "2016-06-17"
 ---